 The lovely part about these wraps is that they’re insanely easy to whip up, require no cooking and are amazingly healthy.
 They’re like a salad in wrap form!

 And they’re totally customizable too!
 You can use whatever veggies you have on hand — keep them raw or roast them for extra flavor.
 I used lots of crunchy raw veggies (carrots, cucumber, radish and cabbage) along with a few roasted asparagus spears.
 I think adding at least one roasted veggie is perfect because it adds a different texture and a little caramelized, roasted flavor to the wrap.

-For the hummus, I went with Sabra’s basil pesto hummus to really give the wraps some herby flavor, but you can use whatever flavor of hummus you love.
+For the hummus, you can make your own (use my creamy hummus recipe) or grab store-bought.
+I used Sabra’s basil pesto hummus to really give the wraps some herby flavor, but you can use whatever flavor of hummus you love.
 I’m thinking Roasted Red Pepper, Supremely Spicy and/or Olive Tapenade would be great options.

 Ready to celebrate National Hummus Day yourself?
 Head over to the Sabra website for a printable coupon, grab a container of hummus and make these wraps.
 Eat them for lunch, dinner, a snack or any meal in between!
 You really can’t go wrong with something this easy and tasty.